vasilyev-maksim/p5-experiments/README.md

 # 📋 TODO

+- use query params for direct sketch links
 - add randomize button for controls
 - move sequences declaration code to separate file/folder
 - remove param controls margin-top if no presets